Welcome

 We're making space for nature across all our sites.
 The University’s Biodiversity Action Plan, created in partnership with Hampshire and Isle of Wight Wildlife Trust, guides our work to protect, enhance and create new habitats for wildlife.

 Our Ship Handling Centre at Timsbury Lake is a haven for protected species including otter, water vole, great crested newt and eight species of bat.
 The site is medieval in origin and has a biodiverse mix of ponds, streams, woodland, aquatic marginal vegetation, scrub and shrub.
 Over 30 species of ancient woodland plants have been recorded.
-A conservation management plan is in place and we carry out routine habitat management and species monitoring.
+A conservation management plan is in place at Timsbury Lake, which was updated in 2024.
+The plan outlines requirements to complete yearly monitoring of the different species and to maintain and enhance habitats and flora and fauna native to the area.

 Sustainable food